 Federal tax credits may be used when you enroll to lower the cost of your monthly premium.
 Tax credits are paid by Covered California directly to your health plan.

-The SHOP exchange is available to small groups with 50 or fewer full-time employees.
+The SHOP exchange is available to small groups with 100 or fewer full-time employees.
 Business owners select the tier of coverage (platinum, gold, silver or bronze) and employees choose which carrier they want from within that tier.
 Covered California collects the premium from the group and distributes it to the appropriate carrier(s).
 Even if a group’s employees choose different carriers, the group only needs to make one monthly premium payment to Covered California.
-The SHOP exchange will be open to employers with 100 or fewer full-time employees effective January 1, 2016.

 Small businesses enrolling in the SHOP exchange may qualify for a tax credit if they have 25 or fewer full-time equivalent employees who are paid an average annual salary of less than $50,000.
 To qualify for tax credits, the employer must contribute at least 50 percent toward the employee’s premium cost.
 Employers with 10 or fewer full-time equivalent employees paying an annual wage of $25,000 or less qualify for the maximum credit.